Pescadero, California

-Pescadero (Spanish for "Fishmonger") is an unincorporated town and census-designated place (CDP) in San Mateo County, California, two miles (3 km) east of State Route 1 and Pescadero State Beach.
+Pescadero (Spanish for "Fishmonger") is an unincorporated town and census-designated place (CDP) in San Mateo County, California, United States, two miles (3 km) east of State Route 1 and Pescadero State Beach.
 The town is 14.4 mi south of Half Moon Bay.
-The ZIP Code is 94060 and the community is inside area code 650.
+The ZIP Code is 94060 and the community is served by area code 650.
 The population was 595 at the 2020 census.